Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Paper Outline

 \section{Paper Outline}

-We start with definitions and setup in Section \ref{sec:prelim}, followed by an overview of results in Section \ref{sec:overview}.
-We discuss the main lines of the analysis in Section \ref{sec:analysis}, followed by detailed proofs in the appendix.
+We start with definitions in Section \ref{sec:prelim}, followed by an overview of results in Section \ref{sec:overview}.
+We provide discussions and detailed proofs of some of the lower-bounds in Section \ref{sec:lowerboundAnalysis}, followed by the essential ingredients of the upper-bound analysis in Section \ref{sec:upper-bounds}.
+Remaining proofs, along with extended settings, are covered in the appendix (supplementary material).